dune73/test-4/tutorial-8/README.md

 Incoming average:   0.1729    Median   0.0000    Standard deviation   0.8842
 ```

 So again, a great deal of the false positives disappeared because of a bunch of exclusions for a score of 60.
 The original plan was to go from limit 50 to limit 20 first.
 But the stats are much better now.
-We can go to 10 immediately, if we handle the 36 request standing in our way.
+If we handle the 36 request standing in our way we can go to 10 immediately.

 ```bash
 $> egrep " 10 [0-9-]+$" tutorial-8-example-access-round-3.log | alreqid > ids